cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 - **Step 2**: Click the `(+)` button on the top left.
 - **Step 3**: Click `Search the Lutris website for installer` and type gameforge.
 - **Step 4**: Now, install the `Gameforge Client` script.
+- **Step 5**: **Right click** Gameforge Client in your Lutris library and go to `Configure`.
+    - Now go to `Game options` and change `Prefix architecture` value as **64-bit**.
+    - Make sure to save the changes.
-- **Step 5**: Apply the same steps for the **second (or/and third)** client(s) I suggested you install.
+- **Step 6**: Apply the same steps for the **second (or/and third)** client(s) I suggested you install.
 But make sure you changed the folder name in the `Select installation directory` step before the installation of the other client(s).
-- **Step 6 - For Turkish Players Only**: For Turkish keyboard layout, you should add an environment variable after installing the client.
+- **Step 7 - For Turkish Players Only**: For Turkish keyboard layout, you should add an environment variable after installing the client.
 Otherwise, you will be able to see the special characters like `ğ,ş,İ,ı` texted by other players on your screen but when you try to use the same letters, you will see `g,s,I,i` as the output.
     - What you should do is **right click** Gameforge Client in your Lutris library and go to `Configure`.
         - Now go to `System options` and scroll down a bit until you see the `Environment variables` section.
         - In `Environment variables` section, click `Add` and add the environment variable below: